myhometech/MyHome/replit.md

 MyHome is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and simple authentication.

-**Latest Update**: Implemented comprehensive feature flagging system to differentiate between free and premium tiers.
+**Latest Update**: Implemented comprehensive feature flagging infrastructure ready for future activation.
 Added subscription tier to user schema, created feature definitions based on user value ranking, and built reusable FeatureGate components.
-Premium features include OCR, AI summarization, email import, expiry management, document sharing, and advanced search.
-Free tier supports basic document storage (50 docs, 100MB), organization, and simple search.
-Updated pricing page to showcase feature comparison across tiers.
+Currently ALL features are available to everyone (no restrictions active).
+The system is ready to be activated when needed to differentiate between free (basic storage, 50 docs, 100MB) and premium tiers (AI features, OCR, email import, unlimited storage).
+Updated pricing page to showcase future feature comparison across tiers.

 ## User Preferences